 April 26th, 2021Open Water Swimming for Triathletes

+Triathletes, how do you find (or keep) your open water mojo?
 To stay on top of your game, you must train in the open water.
-Learning to deal with chop, waves, wind, and current will prepare you like nothing else when you can finally do your tri.
+Learning to deal with chop, waves, wind, and current will prepare you for your triathlon like nothing else.

 Three Tips for Success